cs2113-f24/cs2113-f24.github.io/projects/project-1.md

 ## A tour of the starter code

 You are provided with the following Java files that you should review.
-They are heavily commented, and will provide the guide posts for completing this project.
-Not all details are described here, so I strongly encourage you to read through the entirety of the code provided for you.

 ### `MetroSimulator.java`

 A class that represents our metro simulation by defining and connecting stations.
 You'll see that all the required stations are created for you as objects; you will simply need to complete the `makeOrangeLine()`, `makeRedLine()`, and `makePurpleLine()` methods to properly connect them.